Top 50 Best Holocaust Movies To Watch

 Average

-The headmaster, Père Jacques, was later honored by Yad Vashem as one of the Righteous Among the Nations, recognizing his courage and humanity.
-The film was awarded the Golden Lion at the Venice Film Festival and received several nominations, including Academy Award and Golden Globe nods for Best Foreign Language Film.
+Despite the tragedy, the headmaster, Père Jacques, was posthumously honored by Yad Vashem as one of the Righteous Among the Nations for his courage.
+The film earned the Golden Lion at the Venice Film Festival and received critical acclaim with multiple nominations, including the Academy Award and Golden Globe for Best Foreign Language Film.

 5